Property Crime Attorney: How Should You Respond to False Charges?

 Yes, you can sue someone who falsely accused you.
 You may be able to file a civil lawsuit for defamation or malicious prosecution to recover damages and clear your name.

-Get the Defense You Deserve with David E. Stanley, APLC
+Learn About Your Defense Options with David E. Stanley, APLC

 A property crime defense attorney sits at his desk, which features a gavel, a notebook, a document, and a pen.

-False accusations of property crime can turn your life upside down—but you don’t have to face them alone.
-At David E. Stanley, APLC, we provide strategic legal guidance and aggressive defense to protect your rights, your freedom, and your future.
-With a deep understanding of Louisiana law and a commitment to justice, we work tirelessly to clear your name and restore your peace of mind.
+False accusations of property crime can be overwhelming, and you do not have to navigate them without legal guidance.
+At David E. Stanley, APLC, we provide legal guidance and defense representation aimed at protecting your legal rights and addressing the serious consequences of criminal charges.
+With experience in Louisiana criminal law and a commitment to client service, we work diligently to pursue the best available legal options in your case.

 Don't Face Wrongful Allegations Alone